golf course gulf shores

 The philosophy of a youngster should be to “grip it and rip it.”
 There is nothing wrong with challenging your kids to swing as hard as they can because it will be fun for them, and secondly, distance will set them up for success as they develop the fundamentals of the game and accuracy improves.

 Orange Beach Golf Center and Driving Range is an excellent spot for all the family to visit.
 Kids can grab a small bucket of balls and have fun hitting them on the range.
-The short 9-hole, par-3 course is kid-friendly, given that it’s shorter and less daunting than other iconic golf courses on the Alabama coast.
+The short 9-hole, par-3 course is kid-friendly, given that it’s shorter and less daunting than other iconic golf courses in the area/

 What's the best time to take kids to the course?
 Try late in the evening or when it's not crowded.
 That way, if your kids want to sink putts from two inches or rake every bunker, you don't have to worry about holding up the group behind you.